geoffcline/gdcblog/content/posts/parking.md

 - $25 to $75 - Basic Receipt Required, can be account statement or "card swipe" receipt just showing the total
 - $75 and above - Itemized Receipt Required, showing stuff life tax and a description of the charge

 My suggestion to help with this paperwork?
 Get a prepaid debit card (e.g., Amex Bluebird) and keep it in your car.
 Use it just for parking.
 Pick a day of the month (e.g., the 10th) and save your transactions from the previous month.
-Upload them all at once, and refil the prepaid card at the same time.
+Upload them all at once, and refill the prepaid card at the same time.

 ## Orca Card
 Don't forget you can get an 🎉 Unlimited 🎉 Orca Card for free.
 Just [request it](https://amazon-slu.luum.com/accounts/transitcards) on MyCommute.
 This won't impact your parking benefits.